Bayern Munich fans accuse club of turning blind eye to Qatar - WHIZ News

-MUNICH (AP) — Bayern Munich fans fed up with the club’s longstanding links with Qatar organized a meeting to discuss the club’s lack of response to allegations of human rights abuses in the country.
+MUNICH (AP) — Bayern Munich fans fed up with the club’s longstanding links with Qatar are taking a stand against the club’s lack of action in response to allegations of human rights abuses in the country.

 Around 150 fans packed into a room in Munich’s EineWeltHaus (One World House) on Thursday to hear a panel including two migrant workers from Qatar discuss its treatment of foreign workers in the country before it hosts the 2022 World Cup.